Gigaspaces/xap-docs/site-hugo/content/early_access/kubernetes-spark-job.markdown

 ../../bin/insightedge --server 192.168.99.100:30890 space info --type-stats insightedge-space
 ```

-#### Configuration options added to 14.0 Milestone 13
+#### Improved Configuration Options

+{{%note%}}
-A simplified configuration is available in GigaSpaces 14.0.0 M13.
+These improvements are available starting from version 14.0.0 M13.
+{{%/note%}}

-Two additional configuration options can be used with the `insightedge-submit` script.
+The following simplified configuration options can be used with the `insightedge-submit` script.

 ##### Lookup Locator
-To provide the Lookup Locator for the Space to connect to, add the configuration property: `--conf spark.insightedge.space.manager=testmanager`

-This comes instead of using the full notation, e.g. `--conf spark.insightedge.space.lookup.locator=testmanager-insightedge-manager-hs`
+The full notation for providing the Space lookup locator is `--conf spark.insightedge.space.lookup.locator=<release name>-<headless service name>, for example `--conf spark.insightedge.space.lookup.locator=testmanager-insightedge-manager-hs`.

+You can define this information for the insightEdge submit script using the simplified sytax `--conf spark.insightedge.space.manager=<platform manager name>` that adds the configuration property `, for example `--conf spark.insightedge.space.manager=testmanager`

 ##### Space Name

 To provide a different Space name to operate on, add the configuration property: `--conf spark.insightedge.space.name=testspace`.

 For example, the following helm commands will install the following stateful sets: